ElJaviLuki/GrindrPlus/README.md

 - More accurate online status from other users.
 (The green dot from other profiles goes off after 3 minutes of inactivity.)
 - Allow unlimited taps (no 24h restriction)
 - Ability to see who viewed your profile even if you have "Show Me In Viewed Me List" disabled.
+- Ability to remove messages from anyone, any time.

 ## Bugs
 * Incognito mode is kinda buggy (it turns off after a little while)